-In Our Theater Department We build A toolbox of knowledge.
+In Our Theatre Department We build A toolbox of knowledge.

 Students in our theater department learn how to express characters through body work and imagination exercises incorporated with respect for their fellow students.
 The core knowledge of a theatre and its workings, basic vocabulary of stage terminology, and the elements used to create a show are taught.
 Students learn performance techniques rooted in building a toolbox using tools created and cultivated by theatre greats such as Stanislavsky, Uta Hagen, Michael Chekov and others.